SnuteSS/GameRecord/GameRecord/readme.md

 Adding a delete button to the list should be simple enough.
 First, I updated the HTML layout by including a "Delete" button inside each game card in renderGameList().
 Then in app.mjs, I created a new deleteGame() function that uses localStorage.removeItem() to remove the game based on its title key.
 Afterwards, I used querySelector to find the delete button for each game, and added an addEventListener that triggers deleteGame() when clicked.
 After deleting the game, I called loadAllGames() again to refresh the global games array, and ran renderGameList() to update the interface.

 Step 10:
+In this step, I added sorting functionality to the game list.
+I started by creating a <select> dropdown in index.html below the game list title, as i thought it made most sense to put it there, with all the required sort options like player count, personal rating, difficulty, and play count.
+In app.mjs, i added a line of code beneath let games = []; to keep track of the current sorting option selected by the user.
+It's set to default, which means that no sorting is applied when the page loads initially.
+Inside the renderGameList function, i used a switch statement to copy the games array based on the selected value.
+Meaning, if the user picks players, it should sort the number of players in ascending order.
+Difficulty is sorted alphabetically, and ratings and play counts are put as descending order.
+I also added an event listener to the dropdown so that when the user changes the sort option, currentSort is updated and renderGameList() is re-run to display the newly sorted list.

+At the end, i wanted to make it look more stylish, but im still not that good at css, so i looked up on google to get tips and inspiration.
+I added some colors that i thought could look nice, made the text boxes rounded and make the webpage easier to read.
+In the corner of the webpage i added a cool picture with one of the greatest boardgames of all time :)